AndreGiuseppin/POC_RavenDb_Docker/README.md

-1° - Passo a passo para iniciar o RavenDb
+How to run RavenDb

-Ter o docker instalado;
+- Need to have docker installed;
-Abrir o CMD;
+- Open CMD;
-Acessar o caminho onde está localizado o arquivo docker-compose.yml;
+- Go to the path where docker-compose.yml is located;
-Rodar docker-compose up.
+- run docker-compose up.